-- 21.7 Quorum: A quorum shall consist of a majority of the voting members of the Committee. - 21.8 Voting: All Committee members, including ex-officio members, except the Chair, shall have a vote.
+21.7 Quorum: A quorum shall consist of a majority of the voting members of the Committee.

+21.8 Voting: All Committee members, including ex-officio members, except the Chair, shall have a vote.
 In the event of a tie vote of voting members, the Chair shall vote to break the tie.
-Any action taken upon motion of the Committee shall require a quorum of members to be present at the time a vote is taken and must be passed by a simple majority of those voting. - 21.9 Introduction of Matters to Be Addressed by the Committee: Matters may be referred to the Chair of the Policies and Procedures Committee by members of the Committee, the DG, DGE, DGN, Club Presidents, or Standing Committee Chairs at any scheduled Committee meeting.
-Once the Committee has received an item for consideration, the process will proceed in a timely manner. - 21.10 Proposed Action to Amend Policies and Procedures: The Policies and Procedures Committee may receive or propose amendments to this document.
-At the discretion of the District Governor, these proposed amendments may take effect on an interim basis until they are formally ratified or rejected at the next District 5520 Conference. - 21.11 Conformity with District Bylaws: The Policies and Procedures Committee is responsible for ensuring that the Policies and Procedures Manual and the District Bylaws are mutually consistent at all times.
+Any action taken upon motion of the Committee shall require a quorum of members to be present at the time a vote is taken and must be passed by a simple majority of those voting.

+21.9 Introduction of Matters to Be Addressed by the Committee: Matters may be referred to the Chair of the Policies and Procedures Committee by members of the Committee, the DG, DGE, DGN, Club Presidents, or Standing Committee Chairs at any scheduled Committee meeting.
+Once the Committee has received an item for consideration, the process will proceed in a timely manner.

+21.10 Amendment of Policies and Procedures.
+Proposed amendments to this document may be submitted by members of the Policies and Procedures Committee or by any Rotary member.
+Such proposals shall be delivered to the Chair of the Committee by mail or by electronic means.
+The Chair, or his or her designee, will maintain a record of such proposals and ensure that they are submitted in a timely manner to the Policies and Procedures Committee for approval or rejection.

+Upon Committee approval, the Committee Chair will submit proposed amendments to the District Governor for consideration.
+The Governor will ensure that any approved amendments are sent to all Clubs in the District for ratification or rejection at the next District Conference.
+The Governor may also, in his or her discretion, determine that the amendment will be effective on an interim basis prior to action at the District Conference.

+The Governor, or his or her designee, will be responsible for notifying all Clubs in the District of the adoption of any and all amendments to this document.

+21.11 Conformity with District Bylaws: The Policies and Procedures Committee is responsible for ensuring that the Policies and Procedures Manual and the District Bylaws are mutually consistent at all times.
 If a conflict is identified, the District Bylaws take precedence.